freakyInsane/accomodationBot/README.md

-# accomodationBot
-bot for searching apartments and sending news via Telegram
+# Skeleton project for Swagger